Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

 2. It gets easier and the second time you go through it:
    * you have your architecture repository does have documents (from previous runs on this project or in this company).
    * Some of your requirements arent being affected
+#### Requirements Management & Additional info
+1. Phase H could be quite lenghty sometimes because you need to wait for the implementation and then to see if you need to make changes to the requirements.
+Therefore thereis pauses in this Phase H.
+2. Once phase H is completed you are going to start A phase again.
+3. Requirements Management - is the concept where at some point something can happen and you can't just say "No, I can't deal with that, I am already on Phase D".
+   * Instead you need to deal with this, you should be albe to handle things that happen as they happen.
+   * If competitor's product was released you need to deal with this, you nede to go back to the Vision Phase and revise company's vision on business goals.